At Least Two Injured In Shooting At Texas High School: Mayor - UrduPoint

 Arlington police said they were responding to a shooting at Timberview High School but did not immediately provide any further details.

-Live television images showed a heavy police presence around the school, with armed officers searching the sprawling campus and fire trucks on the scene.
+Live television images showed a heavy police presence around the school, with armed officers searching the sprawling campus and ambulances and fire trucks on the scene.

+A fleet of yellow school buses could be seen preparing to evacuate students from the school.

 Timberview High School has an enrollment of around 1,900 students.